On the cone of effective surfaces on $\overline{\mathcal A}_3$: Extremal effective rays of

 \section{Extremal effective rays of $\Eff(\oa)$}

 In this section we prove our main theorem, showing that all five surfaces $S_A,S_F,S_D,\osi{C4},\osi{K3+1}$ are indeed extremal effective rays of the cone $\oE(\oa)$.
-Recall that this is insufficient to prove that $\oE(\oa)$ is generated by these classes.
-We conjecture that this is indeed the case, and give some further evidence for this claim in \Cref{rem:evidence}.
+Recall that it does not immediately follow that the classes of these five surfaces generate $\oE(\oa)$.
+Nevertheless, we conjecture that they in fact do generate this cone, and give some further evidence for this claim in \Cref{rem:evidence}.
 The arguments for the extremality are heavily dependent on the fact that the classes $L^2,LM,M^2$ are known to be nef.
 We furthermore continue to use the fact that the contraction $\pi:\oa\to\Sat$ to the Satake compactification is given by a multiple of $L$, so that $L$ is in fact a pullback from~$\Sat$.

 Crucially, we use another morphism that was studied in the work of Shepherd-Barron~\cite{shepherdbarron}, and further investigated by him in detail in~\cite{sbexceptional}.
 This is the Kummer morphism: geometrically, given a principally polarized abelian variety, the morphism sends it to the corresponding Kummer variety, thought of for example as an element of $CH^*(\PP^7)$.
 Thinking this way, it is a priori unclear how this morphism extends to the compactification, and we refer to~\cite{perna} for a detailed study of this question.
 The way we will think about this morphism is following~\cite{sbexceptional}, and reliant on the main theorem from there: